impreet01/PerdictionNFL/docs/data-ingestion.md

   downloading anything.
 The manifest results are cached in-process to avoid repeated API calls during long runs.
 - **Automatic gzip handling** – URLs are tried with and without the `.gz` suffix.
 - **Per-season caching** – repeated calls within a single training run reuse in-memory copies so we only download each table once.

+If you set `TANK01_API_KEY`, the loaders will prefer Tank01 RapidAPI responses for seasons 2022 and newer (schedules, team/player weekly stats, rosters, depth charts, injuries, betting odds, projections, and play-by-play) before falling back to nflverse mirrors.
+This keeps the historical nflverse pipeline intact while layering in higher-frequency Tank01 updates when available.

 Use this table to understand what we load, how often nflverse updates it, and where it is consumed.